webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Battle-Management.md

 ---
 aliases:
 - Battle Management
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/4
-  - Abilitiesction
+- Ability/Tier/High
-type:
-  - Action
+- Ability/Pool/Intellect
-points:
-  - 4 Intellect
+- Ability/Categories/Support
 ---

-# Battle Management
+## Battle Management

-**Points**: 4 Intellect points
+>4  Intellect
-**Type**: Action

 As long as you use your action each round giving orders or advice, attack and defense actions taken by your allies within short range are eased.
+Action.